Post-Newtonian expansion of gravitational energy and angular momentum fluxes: inclined spherical orbits about a Kerr black hole: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this work, we presented the gravitational flux from spherical, inclined orbits about a spinning (Kerr) primary black hole, expanded to 12PN.
 The resulting PN-expanded expression is exact in spin $a$ and inclination parameter $x$.
+The fluxes to infinity are discussed in the main body of the paper, while the fluxes into the primary's horizon are more briefly discussed in Appendix \ref{sec:horizon}.
+A brief discussion on the compatibility with retrograde orbits is given in Appendix \ref{sec:retrograde}.
+Both complete datasets are provided in online repositories \cite{BHPTK18,PostNewtonianSelfForce,UNCGrav22}.

 We highlighted interesting features in the structure of the gravitational fluxes, noting the expected asymmetric dependence of $x$ with $a$, as well as the presence of a complex relationship between $a$ and $x$ that begins to appear in the higher-order flux components.
 We also noted the behavior of the leading-spin terms in the gravitational flux.
 Whether or not the leading-spin terms comprise a sequence function is the subject of a future study.